 Are you exhausted by the roller-coaster of dependency on grants and government funding?
-Give Green Canada ("G2") can help you.
+Natasha van Bentum, CFRE of Give Green Canada ("G2") can help you.
 Here is what one of Canada's top philanthropic advisors and gift planners has to say about the Toolkit:

 This isn't a course with homework, essays and assignments, but a helpful resource at your fingertips.
 You can explore just one unit, or all of the units.
 (See Menu at left-hand column.)

 "I highly recommend G2's Toolkit.
-Whether you are a complete beginner, or simply tweaking an existing planned giving campaign, it is packed full of resources to help you.
-Best of all it’s completely free, thanks to Give Green's funders”.
-Moira Chaudhry, Major & Corporate Giving Steward (Planned Giving), Sierra Club of British Columbia
+Whether you are a complete beginner, or simply tweaking an existing planned giving campaign, it is packed full of resources to help you."
+Moira Chaudhry, former Major & Corporate Giving Steward (Planned Giving), Sierra Club of British Columbia

 In addition, Give Green Canada (G2) also offers one-on-one mentorships with G2's project director Natasha van Bentum, a long-time legacy and monthly giving fundraiser with national and international experience.
 Please get in touch by email for more details email@example.com.

-“G2 has been a huge help to me as we've been working to get our legacy giving program going.
+"Natasha has been a huge help to me as we've been working to get our legacy giving program going.
 We were able to get more web content, create a brochure, make my committee members feel more comfortable with it, and get pointers on a donor recognition event we're doing.
-I'd highly recommend a mentorship with Give Green Canada.”
+I'd highly recommend a mentorship with Natasha."
 Jen Baker, Head of the Lake Land Trust

 If you are using guest access please complete the Log-in process (go to top right corner) to access all the resources.